Picking Up Your Dog

 An Immediate Appointment with your Vet: All dogs need to see the vet for a baseline health exam.
 They also need:

 - Re-worming (Panacure or Drontal Plus for Southern dogs..do not re-worm with Strongid, it does NOT kill all the common southern worms/parasites).

 - HEARTGARD!
 Consistent Heartgard for a full year, all year!
 See below.

 - Lyme Vaccine: There is no cure for Lyme disease and it is a serious problem in the Northeast!

-- 75-80% of dogs that accidentally get loose are NEVER returned to their owners.
-Please be responsible for keeping your dog safe at all times.
+- Almost Home will initially register the microchip for a new adopter with us as the emergency contact.
+Did you know that 75-80% of dogs that accidentally get loose are NEVER returned to their owners?
+Please be responsible for keeping your dog safe at all times so if you move or change your contact information please call your chip company right away to give them the updated information.
 If your dog does get lost, registering the microchip gives your dog a better chance of being returned to you.

 Do not overwhelm your new dog with strangers, children and chaos.
 Let your dog adjust to its new family and schedule for a few weeks before going visiting and out in public.
 Please keep the phone number of your coordinator handy at all times.
 Call us if you have an issue or your dog gets loose.
 MANY rescue dogs get loose because people underestimate the trauma a dog is experiencing when changing environments.
 Things you can do to reduce the chances of a lost dog:

 - Keep your dog on a harness with a leash attached at all times for a week after transport.